Sexual sadism disorder: Previous terminology

 Sadism was the term employed by the DSM-II.
 In that manual, the condition was classified as a sexual deviation, which was used to describe "individuals whose sexual interests are directed primarily toward…coitus performed under bizarre circumstances" (p.
 44).
 The term "paraphilia" did not exist in the DSM-II, and diagnoses did not have specific criteria until DSM-III.

 Sexual sadism was the phrase mentioned in DSM-I as one of the sexual deviations (p.
 39), but neither it (nor any of the other sexual deviations) received a specific label or diagnostic criteria.
 The term paraphilia did not exist in the DSM-II, and diagnoses did not have specific criteria until DSM-III.

-Sadistic personality disorder does not actually refer to any sexual interest, and instead refers to the pervasive disregard for the well-being of others.
+Sadistic personality disorder does not actually refer to any sexual interest, and instead refers to the pervasive disregard for the well-being of other people.
 It is usually associated with a history of violence and criminality (which can include, but is not limited to sexual crimes).